javalib-team/sawja/tutorial/sawja_tutorial.md

 loading time and precision of the call graph.
 A version of *XTA* is coming soon.

-In *Jaws*, classes and interfaces are represented by interconnected nodes belonging to a common hierarchy.
+In *Sawja*, classes and interfaces are represented by interconnected nodes belonging to a common hierarchy.
 For example, given a class node, it's easy to access its super class, its implemented interfaces or its children classes.
 The next chapters will give more information about the nodes and program data structures.

-Moreover, *Jaws* provides some stack-less intermediate representations of code, called *JBir* and *A3Bir*.
+Moreover, *Sawja* provides some stack-less intermediate representations of code, called *JBir* and *A3Bir*.
 Such representations open the way to many analyses which can be built upon them more naturally, better than with the byte-code representation (e.g. *Live Variable Analysis*).
 The transformation algorithm, common to these representations, has been formalized and proved [^1].

-*Jaws* also provides functions to map a program using a particular code representation to another.
+*Sawja* also provides functions to map a program using a particular code representation to another.

 [^1]: D. Demange, T. Jensen and D. Pichardie. *A Provably Correct